 ❉ Blog number 17 on diagrams in art and culture covers some of the ideas, images and research projects I discovered during a spring-time residency on the island of Jeju in South Korea.
-The two new drawings I developed following my stay there are on show in a group exhibition at the Chusa Memorial Museum from Oct 15th ~ Nov 17th, 2019.
+The two new drawings I developed following my stay there were on show in a group exhibition at the Chusa Memorial Museum from Oct 15th - Nov 17th, 2019.

 ( United States Geological Survey Landsat data, Robert Simmon, Google Earth, 2000 )